decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 Definitions:

-- L, is the non-negative integer representing the number of messages, i.e., L = length(messages).
-If no messages are supplied, the value of L MUST evaluate to zero (0).
+- L, is the non-negative integer representing the number of messages.
-- R, is the non-negative integer representing the number of disclosed (revealed) messages, i.e., R = length(disclosed_indexes).
-If no messages are disclosed, R MUST evaluate to zero (0).
+- R, is the non-negative integer representing the number of disclosed (revealed) messages.
 - U, is the non-negative integer representing the number of undisclosed messages, i.e., U = L - R.
 - expand_len = ceil((ceil(log2(r))+k)/8), where r and k are defined by